EasyHttp/EasyHttp/README.txt

 USAGE
 =====

-Do do a POST with JSON:
+To do a POST with JSON:

   var customer = new Customer();